xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 ## CRC Calculation
 IP core contains 4 modules for CRC calculation:
-- CRC16 with polynomial 0x1021 used for work command
+- CRC16 with polynomial 0x1021 used for work specifications
-- CRC5 with polynomial 0x5 used for control command
+- CRC5 with polynomial 0x5 used for commands
 - 2x CRC5 with modified structure based on polynomial 0xD used for responses (differ by init value)

 CRC calculation is executed sequentially - it takes 8 clock cycles for one byte of input data.